 The Southern Cross Division of the Sons of Temperance was formed at Kiama in February 1868 – a month before a National Division was created.
 The Hope of Illawarra was established at Wollongong in May 1868 and the Illawarra divisions grew to be a dominant force in the fight against drunkenness over the following decades.

-The Sydney Sons of Temperance Brass Band headed over 60 marchers decked-out in the movement’s regalia carrying banners in a parade of strength from the Wollongong School of Arts, down Smith Street, to Harbour Street, Market Square, Corrimal Street and onto “Mr Fraser’s Temperance Hotel” in Crown Street in January 1869.
+The Sydney Sons of Temperance Brass Band lead over 60 marchers, decked-out in the movement’s regalia, carrying banners in a parade of strength from the Wollongong School of Arts, to Smith Street, Harbour Street, Market Square, Corrimal Street and onto “Mr Fraser’s Temperance Hotel” in Crown Street in January 1869.

 Twenty members of the Daughters of Temperance joined the march before over 200 gathered for a picnic and entertainments at Sunny Bank near the corner of Dapto Road and Mt Keira Road west of Wollongong.